 1. Economic Growth

 Public transit is a driver of economic activity.
 By improving access to jobs, services, and amenities, transit-oriented development (TOD) can boost local economies.
 The The Economic Benefits of Public Transportation Investments post explains how every dollar invested in transit generates up to four dollars in economic returns.
-This is particularly evident in cities like Minneapolis, where the The Economic Impact of Public Transit in Minneapolis - A Look at the Numbers shows a 15% increase in property values near transit hubs.
+According to the American Public Transportation Association's National Economy Impacts report, every $1 invested in public transit generates approximately $4 in economic returns—a well-documented multiplier effect supported by input-output methodology.
+This is particularly evident in cities like Minneapolis, where the The Economic Impact of Public Transit in Minneapolis - A Look at the Numbers shows that properties within a quarter-mile of transit stations exhibit 4-19% higher appreciation than comparable properties, with major markets seeing even stronger gains.

 2. Environmental Sustainability